 Baseline characteristics

 Up until 31 July 2023, RECOVERY recruited 48,567participants, of which 46,999 in the UK and 41,930 in England.
 Of the 39,158 participants aged 16+ at randomisation and recruited in England within the analysis period (1st March 2020 – 30th November 2021), 38,510 (98.3%) had available HES and were included in our analysis (Figure 1).
-RECOVERY participants recruited in other UK nations had generally similar characteristics to those recruited in England (Supplementary Table S1, available as Supplementary data at IJE online).
-People with no HES data available were younger, less frequently of white ethnicity, and had generally lower comorbidity burden and need for respiratory support at randomisation (Supplementary Table S2, available as Supplementary data at IJE online).
-The reference population included 346,271 individuals; for every 100 people admitted with COVID-19 in England, 11 participants were recruited to RECOVERY.
+RECOVERY participants recruited in other UK nations had generally similar characteristics to those recruited in England (Supplementary Table S1).
+People with no HES data available were younger, less frequently of white ethnicity, and had generally lower comorbidity burden and need for respiratory support at randomisation (Supplementary Table S2).
+The reference population included 346,271 individuals (Figure 1); for every 100 people admitted with COVID-19 in England, 11 participants were recruited to RECOVERY.
 When considering geographical region, the proportion of relevant patients recruited to RECOVERY in London, West Midlands, and Yorkshire and The Humber was lower than in the other England regions (Figure 2).

 Table 1 shows the baseline characteristics of both cohorts.
-RECOVERY participants were less frequently female (RECOVERY 37% vs reference population 45%) and were on average slightly younger than the reference population (mean age [SD]: 62.6 [15.3] vs 65.7 [18.5] years), with people aged 80+ and women underrepresented in RECOVERY throughout the analysis period (Supplementary Figure S1 and Supplementary Table S3, available as Supplementary data at IJE online).
-RECOVERY participants were more frequently of White background (83% vs 79%) (Table 1 and Supplementary Figure S2, available as Supplementary data at IJE online), but had similar deprivation status overall and throughout the study period (Supplementary Figure S3, available as Supplementary data at IJE online).
+RECOVERY participants were less frequently female (RECOVERY 37% vs reference population 45%) and were on average slightly younger than the reference population (mean age [SD]: 62.6 [15.3] vs 65.7 [18.5] years), with people aged 80+ and women underrepresented in RECOVERY throughout the analysis period (Supplementary Figure S1 and Supplementary Table S3).
+RECOVERY participants were more frequently of White background (83% vs 79%) (Table 1 and Supplementary Figure S2), but had similar deprivation status overall and throughout the study period (Supplementary Figure S3).

-With respect to clinical conditions, RECOVERY participants had a lower prevalence of comorbidity (median Charlson Comorbidity Score [IQR]: RECOVERY 3.0 [1.0-5.0] vs reference population 4.0 [1.0-6.0]) and were less frail (median Hospital Frailty Risk Score [IQR]: 5.1 [1.8-11.4] vs 6.3 [1.8-16.3]) These differences were largely explained by the age structure of the two cohorts, with small differences remaining in the prevalence of some comorbidities, including cardiovascular disease, congestive heart failure, and dementia, after accounting for age (Supplementary Figures S4-S6, available as Supplementary data at IJE online).
+With respect to clinical conditions, RECOVERY participants had a lower prevalence of comorbidity (median Charlson Comorbidity Score [IQR]: RECOVERY 3.0 [1.0-5.0] vs reference population 4.0 [1.0-6.0]) and were less frail (median Hospital Frailty Risk Score [IQR]: 5.1 [1.8-11.4] vs 6.3 [1.8-16.3]) These differences were largely explained by the age structure of the two cohorts, with small differences remaining in the prevalence of some comorbidities, including cardiovascular disease, congestive heart failure, and dementia, after accounting for age (Supplementary Figures S4-S6).

 Outcomes

 Overall, the crude all-cause 28-day mortality in RECOVERY was 20.6% (95% CI: 20.2%-21.0%) and 24.5% (95% CI: 24.4%-24.7%) in the reference population, with mortality decreasing substantially in both cohorts from March 2021 onwards.
 After standardising the RECOVERY cohort to the age-sex composition of the national reference population, 28-day mortality in RECOVERY was similar to the reference population (23.7%, 95% CI: 23.3%-24.1%; Figure 3).
-Age-stratified mortality rates were similar between the two cohorts, with the exception of March-May 2020 where mortality was lower in RECOVERY (Supplementary Figures S7-S8 and Supplementary Table S4, available as Supplementary data at IJE online).
-When mortality was assessed separately by comorbidity level and age, the difference in 28-day mortality between the two cohorts in March-May 2020 appeared to be mostly driven by older and more comorbid patients (Supplementary Figure S9, available as Supplementary data at IJE online).
+Age-stratified mortality rates were similar between the two cohorts, with the exception of March-May 2020 where mortality was lower in RECOVERY (Supplementary Figures S7-S8 and Supplementary Table S4).
+When mortality was assessed separately by comorbidity level and age, the difference in 28-day mortality between the two cohorts in March-May 2020 appeared to be mostly driven by older and more comorbid patients (Supplementary Figure S9).

 Discussion